All About the Thames River Boat Cruise

 How often do the boats run?

-How do I use my London Pass to get a hop-on hop-off cruise?
+How do I use The London Pass® to board a hop-on hop-off cruise?

-Simply show your London Pass at the ticket office at any of the piers.
+Simply show The London Pass® at the ticket office at one of the four main entry points.
 You will receive a 24 hour hop-on hop-off ticket.
 The 24 hours starts at the time you receive this ticket from a City Cruise ticket office.

 What can I see from the boat?